zaclummys/apex-by-example/classes/README.md

 System.debug(orderItem.quantity); // Output: 2
 ```

-You can also add some methods to the class to manipulate the instance variables.
-For example, you can create methods to update the product code and quantity:
+They can calso also be accessed from within the class.
+For example, you can create a instance method to update the product code and quantity of the order item:

 ```apex
 public void updateProductCode (String newProductCode) {